 However, while that book, commonly known as a dealer price guide, does exist it’s far from secret.
 Anyone willing to pay the subscription price can access this information, though its value to the average person would be questionable.

 The price information the dealer guide contains doesn’t refer to particular vehicles, but gives the probable value of a vehicle that has travelled a certain distance and is in a certain condition.
 In effect, the guide merely provides a starting point from which an approximate value can be calculated by a suitably qualified and experienced person.

 The reality is there is no ‘right price’ for any car.
 Two vehicles of the same make and model can have totally different values for a whole range of reasons.
 These can include factors such as its age, condition, kilometres travelled and the intangible ‘market forces’ - how popular the particular model is in the area in which it is being sold.
 Obviously, the seller’s motivation and expectations and the perceived value on the part of the buyer will also affect price.

 For these reasons, buyers need to do their homework and research the values of similar vehicles in their geographic area in order to get an idea of what to pay.
 Newspapers and online car sales sites are a good starting point or you can use RACQ's online Car Value Guide to help you to get an idea of what a used vehicle is likely to sell for.
 Just enter the vehicle's details into the price guide and we can tell you the approximate price range for it.

-Alternatively, if you are an RACQ member, once you've found the used car you want to buy contact our Technical Advice Department.
+Alternatively, if you are an RACQ member, once you've found the used car you want to buy contact our Motoring Advice Services.
 Based on the car’s details, we can provide an approximate price for that make and model.
 Call our Technical Advice Department on 3666 9148 or 1800 623 456 outside the Brisbane area.

 Want to know more?